shekhargulati/52-technologies-in-2016/30-dropwizard/README.md

-Dropwizard: Your Java Library For Building MicroServices
+Dropwizard: Your Java Library For Building Microservices
 ----

 Welcome to the thirtieth post of [52-technologies-in-2016](https://github.com/shekhargulati/52-technologies-in-2016) blog series.
 This week I decided to spend time on [Dropwizard](http://www.dropwizard.io/1.0.0/docs/).
 Back in 2013, I first learnt about DropWizard when I was exploring Java micro-frameworks.
 [Dropwizard] impressed me a lot with its opinionated approach to building ops-friendly, high-performance RESTful backends.
 You can spin up REST backends in a matter of minutes taking your productivity to the next level.
 [Dropwizard](http://www.dropwizard.io/1.0.0/docs/) is an open source Java framework which was developed by Yammer to power their JVM based backend.
 It consists of following components :